Lincoln-Madaraka/BloodAfya/README.md

 **Donate Blood, Save Lives.**

-Join the cause, and let's make a difference together!
+Be part of the change and let’s make a significant difference together!

 ---

 Feel free to star any of my repos.
-Happy Hacking :)
+Happy Hacking! 🚀

+---